-Our lead product candidates are XRx-008, XRx-101, and XRx-225.
-The XRx-008 program has reported topline results for the XRX-OXY-101 Bridging Pharmacokinetic Study of XORLOTM (the "XRX-OXY-101 PK Clinical Trial") in advance of initiating Phase 3 registration clinical trial testing, the last stage of clinical development before application for FDA approval.
-Recent FDA discussions confirmed that a single clinical trial with a one year treatment period would be sufficient to make this program eligible for accelerated approval once the benefit of XORLOTM on decreasing the rate of decline of glomerular filtration rate was demonstrated.
-Our recently reported study XRX-OXY-101 supports both the XRx-008 and XRx-101 programs.
+Our product candidates include XRx-026, XRx-008, XRx-101, and XRx-225.
+Our lead program, XRx-026 is designed to treat gout.
+This program has recently been elevated in status as it represents a near-term opportunity for marketing approval and revenue generation.
+The company believes that this program has sufficiently advanced through required chemistry, manufacturing pharmacology, toxicology and clinical work and is ready for NDA submission.
+XORTX has requested a Type C meeting with the FDA to review status prior to preparing to file an NDA.
+The Company's second program, XRx-008, has reported topline results for the XRX-OXY-101 Bridging Pharmacokinetic Study of XORLOTM (the "XRX-OXY-101 PK Clinical Trial") in advance of initiating Phase 3 registration clinical trial testing, the last stage of clinical development before application for FDA approval.
+Discussions with the FDA have confirmed that a single clinical trial with a one-year treatment period would be sufficient to make this program eligible for accelerated approval once the benefit of XORLOTM on decreasing the rate of decline of glomerular filtration rate was demonstrated.
+Our reported study XRX-OXY-101 supports both the XRx-008 and XRx-101 programs.
 Future late-stage clinical studies targeting attenuation or reversal of AKI in hospitalized individuals with respiratory virus infection are planned.
 XRx-225 is a non-clinical stage program advancing new chemical entities toward the clinical development stage.